AlienX2001/methodology-boxes/linenum/README.md

 `mysqladmin -uroot version 2>/dev/null` (to check if no pass works)<br />
 `psql -V 2>/dev/null` (to check the version of postgresql if installed to check for any known vulnerabilities)<br />

+## about services(daemons) running:-

+`systemctl list-units --type=service` (to list all services active or not) We can also check in /etc/init.d/ to check for any daemons which run after init(systemd) essentially all startup services

 ## about users:-

 cat /etc/passwd 2>/dev/null<br />